MC21 Jha Expansion Chambers

 The exhaust system is usually the first major item on any owners shopping list.
 Purely on aesthetics alone, shiny new expansion chambers rank as the number one upgrade!
 Just their presence is bound to invoke the "What else have you done to it mate?" and "How fast does it go now?" type questions from onlookers!

-It is impractical to tune the standard exhaust system, although it will actually perform rather well on a lightly modified bike.
+It is impractical to tune the standard exhaust system.
+However, the stock MC18 and MC21 exhaust systems will actually perform rather well on a lightly modified bike.
 If tuning to a high degree or racing though, a complete replacement system is required.
-If your finances won't allow it, at least a pair of less restrictive end cans should be fitted.
-High quality end cans can be purchased through the NSR-WORLD Marketplace.
+If your finances won't allow it, at least a pair of less restrictive silencers should be fitted.
+High quality carbon fibre and alloy silencers can be purchased through the NSR-WORLD Marketplace.

 Choosing the parts.

 First decide on how much performance you require, if you are just looking for a modest increase in speed, a basic speed delimiter (or better yet, a free wiresplice!) and a pair of end cans will be more than adequate.
-However, if you are trying to extract the last 1/1000% performance out of your bike you will want a system such as the titanium Ethos one below.
+However, if you are trying to extract the last nth degree of performance out of your bike you will want a race system.

 MC21 Ethos Design Titanium Chambers

-Although each system can look very similar in design, each will require the jetting optimised to suit it, so in swapping pipes, say from Jha's 500V to their SP type or vice versa, don't be surprised if you don't immediately get the results you expected!
+Note: Although each system can look very similar in design, each will require the jetting optimised to suit.
+Even swapping pipes from the same manufacturer, say from Jha's 500V to their SP type or vice versa, the jetting must always be reassessed!

 Fitting the system.